RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

 ## Thread Creation

 * How to use threads to parallelize code, creating them, joining them
-* How to pass parameters to threads (and how to do it so that all your threads don't end up sharing the same parameters)
+* How to pass parameters to threads, how to use structs to pass more than one, and how to do it so that all your threads don't end up sharing the same parameters
 * How to create/wait/post on semaphores, how to use semaphores to prevent concurrency problems while still allowing parallelism

-This particular question will also involve merge sort (in a pretty different way than the one you did on your lab) so if you don't recall how that algorithm worked from 220 you might get a quick refresher.

 ## Semaphores

 * Semaphores, including waits and posts
-* Concurrent algorithms we've talked about like producer consumer, reader/writer, and dining philosophers
+* Concurrent algorithms we've talked about like producer consumer, reader/writer, the scoreboard problems, and dining philosophers

 ### Semaphore specific advice